 Box set of habanero jelly 2010-2015!

 Through the years, I’ve learned the ins and outs of watering, weather, pests, soil composition, and plant placement.
 Each year brings a different challenge, but getting out in the sun and getting my hands in the soil remains enjoyable.
 Gardening gets me off the computer, and gives a satisfaction of making something ourselves.
 In 2016 we joined other makers at the Bloomsburg Mini-Maker Faire, and returned in 2017.
-Will be back again in 2018!

 Below is a photo journal of some highlights along the way.